 Here are five simple steps you can take to reduce your workload which ultimately means you will have fewer things to attend to and more time to do the things you really enjoy.

 - Assess what you are currently working on.
-Assessing simply means knowing what’s on your plate and when it needs to be done by.
-Entrepreneurs, especially those who are experts in certain fields, have a tendency to get excited about new ideas or new projects, however find it challenging to see it through all the way to completion.
+Assessing means knowing what’s on your plate and when it needs to be done by.
+Entrepreneurs, especially those who are experts in certain fields, have a tendency to get excited about new ideas or new projects, but find it challenging to see it through all the way to completion.

 - Write down all the projects you’d like to work on or are currently working.

-- From the list above, choose the top five that you’re most interested in or is most important to you.
+- From the list above, choose the top five you’re most interested in or is most important to you.

-- Write down those five projects in a table in the left hand column.
+- Write down those five projects in a table in the left-hand column.